-The annual percentage rate (APR) determines the interest rate -- the amount of interest applied to your balance during a billing cycle.
-APR is associated with all credit cards.
+The annual percentage rate (APR) determines the amount of interest applied to your balance during a billing cycle.
+APR is applied to all credit cards.

-A credit card's interest rates are calculated on a yearly basis, and APR signifies the interest card holder pays towards a transaction while using their credit card.
+A credit card's interest rates are calculated yearly and APR signifies the interest a cardholder pays towards a transaction while using their credit card.

-You can avoid higher APRs on your credit card by maintaining a healthy credit score, and by making your credit card payments on time.
+You can avoid higher APRs on your credit card by maintaining a healthy credit score and making your credit card payments on time.
 You can also negotiate your APR with your bank if you have a good credit score.

-Your APR is determined by your credit report, and a good credit score will likely result in the issuer offering credit cards with low APR.
+Your APR is determined by your credit report and a good credit score will likely result in the issuer offering credit cards at low APR.
 However, a poor score will attract a higher APR.